NikhilJha42/conway-game-of-life/README.md

 That's it!

-Of course, the Game of Life is interesting because some configurations are stable, or have a repeating behaviour.
+Of course, the Game of Life is interesting because some configurations are stable, or have a repeating behaviour:

-There are three main patterns that arise:

 - Still lifes - these are the stable states, which are either initially configured or are evolved into.